-Before you start, you cannot have two objects with the same name or more than one copy of the same version of an object in the same Galaxy.
-When you import an object, these conflicts are identified and you can manage them.
+You cannot have two objects with the same name or more than one copy of the same version of an object in the same Galaxy.
+When you import an object, you can choose how you want naming and version conflicts handled.